Power of Love (Deee-Lite song)

 "Power of Love" is a song recorded, written and produced by New York City–based house and dance music group Deee-Lite.
-It was released in 1990 as the second single from their debut album, World Clique (1990).
+It was released in 1990 by Elektra Records as the second single from their debut album, World Clique (1990).
 Overseas, it peaked at number 19 in New Zealand, number 21 in Ireland and number 25 in the United Kingdom.
 In the United States, the single went to number 54 on the Hot R&B/Hip-Hop Songs chart and number 47 on the Billboard Hot 100.
 On the Dance Club Songs chart, "Power of Love" was the group's second number-one hit, where it remained at the top for two weeks.
 The vocals (Kier's "Ye Yay" chorus) from the single would be used in another single that also reached number-one on the Dance Club Songs chart in 1991, "Deep in My Heart" by Club House.